Design optimisation of piezoelectric energy harvesters for bridge infrastructure: Preliminary Studies

-Five parameters define the geometry of the harvester: the total length $L$, the aspect ratio $R = W/L$ (relation between the width $W$ and the total length $L$), dimensionless piezoelectric length $l = L_{pzt}/L$ (relation between the length of the piezoelectric layers $L_{pzt}$ and the total length $L$), the total thickness $h = h_{s} + 2h_p$, and the dimensionless piezoelectric thickness $H = h_p/h$ (relation between the thickness of a piezoelectric layer $h_p$ and the total thickness $h$), please refers to Figure \ref{PEH-scheme} for reference.
+We assume that the geometry of a harvester is defined by five parameters, as shown in Figure \ref{PEH-scheme}: the total length $L$, the aspect ratio $R = W/L$ (relation between the width $W$ and the total length $L$), dimensionless piezoelectric length $l = L_{pzt}/L$ (relation between the length of the piezoelectric layers $L_{pzt}$ and the total length $L$), the total thickness $h = h_{s} + 2h_p$, and the dimensionless piezoelectric thickness $H = h_p/h$ (relation between the thickness of a piezoelectric layer $h_p$ and the total thickness $h$).
 A bronze substructure and two PZT 5A piezoceramic sheets connected in series are considered.
 The corresponding material properties are given in Table \ref{mat_prop_demarqui22}.